-POLICY ON DIRECTORS APPOINTMENT AND REMUNERATION
+POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION

-The Company's policy on Directors appointment and remuneration and other mattersprovided in Section 178(3) of the Act has been disclosed in the Corporate GovernanceReport which forms part of this Annual Report.
+The Company's policy on Directors' appointment and remuneration and other mattersprovided in Section 178(3) of the Act has been disclosed in the Corporate GovernanceReport which forms part of this Annual Report.

 RISK MANAGEMENT AND INTERNAL FINANCIAL CONTROL

 The Board has delegated responsibility to the Risk Management Committee to monitor andreview risk management assessment and minimization procedures and to develop implementand monitor the risk management plan and identify review and mitigate all elements ofrisks which the Company may be exposed to.
 The Audit Committee and the Board alsoperiodically reviews the risk management assessment and minimization procedures.

 The Company has in place adequate internal financial controls with reference tofinancial statements.
 Key risks and threats to the Company and internal controls and theiradequacy are analyzed in the Management Discussion and Analysis which forms part of thisAnnual Report.

 EMPLOYEES STOCK OPTIONS PLAN

-The Shareholders of the Company had passed resolutions through Postal Ballot onNovember 07 2016 and approved the Future Retail Limited Employees Stock Option Plan -2016 (FRL ESOP - 2016) and also approved to offer issue and allotat any time or to acquire by way of secondary acquisition to or for the benefit ofEligible Employees under FRL ESOP 2016 not exceeding 9000000 Equity Shares ofRs.2 each in one or more tranches at such price and on such terms and conditions as maybe fixed or determined bythe Committee.
+The Shareholders of the Company had passed resolutions through Postal Ballot onNovember 07 2016 and approved the Future Retail Limited Employees Stock Option Plan 2016 ("FRL ESOP 2016") and also approved to offer issue and allotat any time or to acquire by way of secondary acquisition to or for the benefit ofEligible Employees under FRL ESOP 2016 not exceeding 9000000 Equity Shares ofRs.2 each in one or more tranches at such price and on such terms and conditions as maybe fixed or determined by the Nomination and Remuneration Committee.

-Pursuant to the applicable provisions of the Act and the Securities and Exchange Boardof India (Share Based Employee Benefits) Regulations 2014 ("SBEB Regulation")the Company has set up a Future Retail Limited Employees' Welfare Trust'("Trust") for implementation ofthe said Scheme.
+Pursuant to the applicable provisions of the Act and the Securities and Exchange Boardof India (Share Based Employee Benefits) Regulations 2014 ("SBEB Regulation")the Company has set up a Future Retail Limited Employees' Welfare Trust'("Trust") for implementation of the said scheme.